- International Fees

 - Define and perform the role of an Agile Business Analyst (BA) Product Owner on any Agile IT team.

-- Identify the appropriate Agile approaches, key principles, practices and terminology required for the elicitation of requirements for the business solution.
+- Identify the appropriate Agile approaches, key principles, practices, and terminology required for the elicitation of requirements for the business solution.

-- Generate an Agile Business Start-up.
+- Generate an Agile Business Start-up using AI agents and tools.

 - Practice how to use techniques to effectively engage the entire team during the requirements elicitation process.

-- Manage customer expectations and continued collaboration.
+- Focus on the role of Scrum Master to manage customer expectations and continued collaboration.

 - Ensure that Agile projects and products provide the defined business value.

-Effective as of Winter 2023
+Effective as of Fall 2025

 Related Programs